archiejs/archiejs-core/README.md

    setup a nodejs webproject).
 4. Applying enhancers to modules - which can convert objects into dbtables or wrap them using microservices.
+5. The modules act like Java packages, where they make limited functionality publicaly available.

 ## Differences with archietect.js